xsscx/srd/README.md

 What is here?
 This is the Default SRDI out of the Box.
 I got tired of not having a Public Git Repo when sharing Code for the SRD.
 I sync off the ../example-cryptex/src/ and higher code/ trees with customary convenience targets.
 Contribute your Code and ideas with a PR or Issue.

+I'll Post more Makefile Examples for Cross Compilation, open an Issue with any Questions.
+There are example Makefiles and Source Code in this Repo to get you going.
+All Source Code is either provided by Apple Corporation, all their Rights are Reserved even if the Code Example does not contain typical Apple Marks.
+Other Code is Ripped from the Internet, Github and elsewhere.
+Credit is given, when possible, to those who have Code shown here.
+If I have missed you, please Open an Issue so I can properly Credit you and your Code, and Thank You!

 # Cryptex Example

 This directory contains a working example of a cryptex designed to